aerospike/aerospike-client-nodejs/doc/policies.md

 #### DUP

-Write a record creating a duplicate, ONLY if the generation collides.
+Writes a record creating a duplicate, ONLY if the generation collides.

 ```js
 policies.Generation.DUP